Dardan Rexhepi

-Dardan Rexhepi (born 16 January 1992) is a professional footballer who plays for Norrby IF as a striker.
+Dardan Rexhepi (born 16 January 1992) is a professional footballer who plays as a striker.
 He was raised in Sweden and played for their youth football teams before playing for the senior Kosovo national team.

 Club career

 Malmö FF

 Rexhepi moved from Lunds BK to Malmö FF in 2009.
 After scoring 38 goals in 43 games for the youth team he was promoted to the first team squad the following year.
 In his debut match for the first team against Syrianska FC in Svenska Cupen on 18 May 2010 he scored the winning goal in extra time.
 On 15 September the same year he started his first match in Allsvenskan in the derby and top-match against Helsingborgs IF in which he also scored his first league goal, which proved to be the winning goal as Malmö FF won 2–0, the second goal in the same game was assisted by Rexhepi.
 The win against Helsingborg would prove to be crucial for the championship as Malmö FF won the league a few games later only 2 points more than Helsingborg.
 He has since earned the nickname "D-Rex".

 Rexhepi had a minor breakthrough for the 2011 season and played 23 matches and scored one goal.
 He also played for the club in the qualifying stages to the 2011–12 UEFA Champions League and in the group stage of the 2011–12 UEFA Europa League.
 The 2012 season proved to be a tougher challenge for Rexhepi as he received less play than the previous season.
 In total Rexhepi played 13 out of 30 matches for Malmö FF during the season and walked away goalless in league play.
 Rexhepi played 17 matches and scored one goal during the league title winning 2013 season, however he was still the third choice attacker behind Magnus Eriksson and Tokelo Rantie in the beginning of the season and then Eriksson and Guillermo Molins in the end of the season.